AdebolaShelby/sql/README.md

 ## Subqueries

-* Create a report of all products that are more expensive than Lettuce(id = 3).
+* Please generate a report listing all products that have a higher price than Lettuce (ID = 3).

     ## Query
     ![alt text](images/image-35.png)